tmpvar/tmpvar.com/DEVLOG.md

 - radiance-cascades/3d: mipmap only changed regions

 ## 2023-09-24
+- radiance-cascades/3d: fill 3d volume with data - a fractal from jb
 - radiance-cascades/3d: create a 3d volume texture (rgba16float) and fill with some primitives
 - radiance-cascades/3d: raymarch 3d volume from the screen
 ## 2023-09-23